JavaScript Functions

 What is a JavaScript Function?

-In JavaScript, a function is a block of code designed to perform a specific task.
+A function in JavaScript is a reusable block of code that executes a defined task.
 It's like a mini-program within your larger program.
 Functions help you organize your code, make it reusable, and easier to understand.

 Basic Structure of a JavaScript Function: